Norma Broude

 Norma Broude (born 1 May 1941) is an American art historian and scholar of feminism and 19th-century French and Italian painting.
 She is also a Professor Emerita of art history from American University.
 Broude, with Mary Garrard, is an early leader of the American feminist movement and both have redefined feminist art theory.

 Life and work

 She was born Norma Freedman on 1 May 1941 in New York.
 She holds a Master of Arts and Doctor of Philosophy in Art History from Columbia University and a Bachelor of Arts in Art History and English from Hunter College.

 Broude taught for a short time at Oberlin College, then Vassar College and Columbia University.
 In 1975 she was called to the American University and stayed there until retirement.

-Broude is known for her publications on the reassessments of Impressionists: Edgar Degas, Gustave Caillebotte, Mary Cassatt and Georges Seurat.
-Since 1982 Broude has collaborated with Mary Garrard and has published numerous classics of feminist art history, most notably The Expanding Discourse: Feminism and Art History.